 Combine the corn kernels in a large bowl with the green pepper, onions, and tomatoes.

-In a small bowl combine the sour cream, mayonnaise, basil, garlic vinegar, Parmesan cheese, salt and pepper and stir to combine.
+In a small bowl combine the sour cream, mayonnaise, basil, garlic vinegar, Parmesan cheese, salt, and pepper and then stir to combine.

 Pour this dressing over the corn mixture and toss gently to coat.
 Chill for 1-2 hours before serving.